Code-Institute-Submissions/Project2_Celebrity_Quiz/README.md

 * The home button takes you to the home page (index.html)
 * Highscores can be viewed at anypoint but if the user has not played through the quiz at least once the "play again" button is not visible.
-* Once clicked the "click to see" button on the highscores page disapears and if the user has played through the quiz at least once a scoreboard is produced.
+* Upon accessing the page If the user has played through the quiz at least once a scoreboard is produced.
 If the user has played through more than once the scores are in order of largest to smallest with largest being at the top.
 A maximum of 5 top scores can be shown.

 [return to contents](<#contents>)